-The wide grip decline push-up is an advanced variation of the wide push-up, but with your feet on a bench.
+The wide grip decline push-up is an advanced variation of the wide push-up.
 Although this exercise is called the wide decline push-up, it focuses more on the upper pectoral muscles and the outer portion of the chest.

 Wide Push-Up Proper Form And Tips

-Proper form and technique must be observed when doing any type of exercise to avoid risk of injury.
-The following mistakes should be avoided to maximize the benefits of doing wide grip push-ups.
+Do them with Proper form and technique to avoid the risk of injury.
+The following mistakes should be avoided to maximize the benefits.

 - It is important not to allow the hands to go too far forward.
-When the hands are positioned superiorly than the shoulders, it may cause excessive stress on other muscles and joints.
+When the hands are superior to the shoulders, it may cause excessive stress on other muscles and joints.

-- For the wide push-ups, begin by performing 2–3 sets of 6–8 repetitions.
+- Perform 2–3 sets of 6–8 repetitions.
 Add more reps and sets as you build strength.

-- Avoid letting the elbows flare out, or point out to the side.
-The angle between the torso and the arm must be at around 45 degrees.
+- Avoid letting the elbows flare out or point out to the side.
+The angle between the torso and the arm must be around 45 degrees.

-- It is important to keep the body in a straight line throughout the activity.
+- Keep the body in a straight line from head to toe.
 The hips should be level with the shoulders from start to finish.

 - Do not let your lower back sag or your butt rise.
 Ensure your body is straight and rigid.